rubiocode/rubiocode/README.md

 My name is Rubidia Rubio but I go by Rubi (not to be confused with Ruby the programming language -> got some dad jokes!)
 I am a full stack software developer student with years of experience in healthcare; working in healthcare has provided me with valuable skills needed in web development.
 Skills such as critical thinking, multitasking, attention to detail, and effective communication skills to name a few.
 I am a fast learner and hardworking student!
 I'm ready for my career in technology and I cannot wait to see where this path will take me!

-- 👩‍💻 I’m currently learning ...Node.js!
+- 👩‍💻 I’m currently learning ...React!
 - 💞️ I’m looking to collaborate on ...projects where I can use my recent acquired knowledge and learn more as I go!

 ---